Marika Stiernstedt: Biography

-During the first world war she was active as an anti-war author.
-During the second world war she wrote anti-Nazi literature.
+During the First World War she was active as an anti-war author.
+During the Second World War she wrote anti-Nazi literature.

 At a young age, she worked on watercolor painting and caricature drawing, and some of her drawings can be found in the memoir Adjö min gröna ungdom published in 1930.
 During a stay in Paris in 1907, she got to know Jules Pascin who was very impressed by her artwork.

-Stiernstedt was chairman of the Swedish Writers' Association 1931-1936 and 1940-1943.
+Stiernstedt was chairperson of the Swedish Writers' Association 1931–1936 and 1940–1943.